Welcome to the WalkMe Help Center

 Manual Installation

-When the mass installation of the Player Extension is not possible, users may manually install the Extension.
-To manually install the Player Extension, users are pointed to a unique URL with the Player Extension installation page.
-Alternatively, depending on the platform, users may be able to use the Package Installer solution described below.
+When the mass installation of the extension is not possible, users may manually install it instead.
+To manually install the extension, users are pointed to a unique URL of the Extension Installation page.
+Alternatively, depending on the platform, users may be able to use the package installer solution described below.

-For selected platforms, we can create a banner that will display and encourage the user to click it to download/install the Player Extension.
+For selected platforms, we can create a banner that will display and encourage the user to click it to download/install the extension.
 Currently, we support this method for the following applications:

 • Salesforce